 Dive.
 Log.
 Share.

-We're building a vertical social network that combines the best of dive logging, social sharing, and citizen science.
-Our platform makes it effortless for divers to log their adventures in under 30 seconds, share photos and conditions with their community, and automatically contribute valuable data to marine research organizations.
+We're building the world's most connected scuba community — a social dive logging platform where every dive you log, every site you discover, and every photo you share contributes to something bigger.
+DIVR makes it effortless for divers to document their adventures in under 30 seconds, connect with their diving community, and automatically contribute valuable data to marine science and ocean conservation efforts.

-Optional, gamified data tags (coral health, species sightings, visibility) that contribute to ocean research without feeling like homework
+Optional, gamified data tags — coral health, species sightings, visibility — contribute to ocean research without feeling like homework.
+Every dive you log helps marine scientists understand and protect our oceans.

 We're creating a future where every recreational dive contributes to understanding and protecting our oceans.
 By making dive logging delightful and social-first, we're building the world's largest community-generated database of marine observations — turning millions of recreational divers into citizen scientists.